Deputy Director, Client Technical Solutions

-Stephen Blanchette, Jr. is the Chief Engineer for Army Programs, leveraging the breadth of SEI technology to support US Army customers.
-A principal member of the technical staff, he collaborates across SEI business units to develop solutions for the Army's acquisition community, headquarters staff, and operational commands.
+Stephen Blanchette Jr. is the Deputy Director of Client Technical Solutions and the Chief Engineer for Army Programs, leveraging the breadth of SEI technology to support DoD, federal government, and industry customers.
+A principal member of the technical staff, he collaborates across SEI business units to develop solutions for SEI clients.

 Prior to joining the SEI, Blanchette was the Deputy Manager of Business Development for Software and Systems Engineering at the Ground Systems Division of United Defense in Santa Clara, California.
 In this role, he managed the establishment and operation of a satellite office at a customer site.
 He also developed and executed IR&D programs and reviewed proposals.
 He joined United Defense in 1996 as the Lead Engineer for command and control software on the Bradley A3 program and rose quickly to the position of Bradley Software Technical Lead, responsible for the schedule, cost, and technical performance of a staff of 40 engineers in the development and integration of software for the entire Bradley family of vehicles.
 Blanchette received the US Army Achievement Medal for Civilian Service for his work on Bradley.

 Before joining United Defense, Blanchette worked as a senior engineer for Stanford Telecommunications in Sunnyvale, California, where he led a team on an IR&D effort to develop a soldier-transportable terminal for use with the Milstar satellite communication network.
 He began his career with McDonnell Douglas Helicopter Company in Mesa, Arizona, where he rose to increasing levels of responsibility and leadership while working on diverse engineering, R&D, and proposal programs, culminating in leadership of a small team that developed software for the Longbow Apache helicopter.